dbojan/UpdogFarmer2025/README.md

 -if you click on game in 'games listing' screen, it will stop 'card farming' mode, and start 'playing game(s)' mode

 -if you click on stop service, Idle Daddy will log you out.

+**2026-02-08-1**
+-you have to enter you steam api
+-admob removed
+-apk added